bkushigian/agt/README.md

 `agt` is a basic algebraic graph theory library.
 It provides a simple API to play around with/implement different graph-theoretic algorithms.

+## Dependencies

+The `agt` project is built using Python3.5 and depends on

+* NumPy
+* SymPy

+Both of these can be installed using `pip install numpy` and `pip install sympy`

 ## Using AGT

 `agt` is simply to use - just import it.
-No outside packages have been used, so as long as you are running Python 3.5 or above you should be fine.

 Here is a sample session: